The NJ Senate Appropriations Committee passed the decriminalization bill while the implementation bill was pulled from the schedule.

 “We need actual legislation to stop arrests, and this does more than that,” Goldstein said.

-S. 2535 not only decriminalizes possession of six ounces of cannabis, it also reduces the severity of consequences for distribution significantly.
+S. 2535 not only decriminalizes possession of six ounces of cannabis.
+It also significantly reduces the severity of consequences for distribution.

 “It’s great news for consumers,” Goldstein said.